diamondIPP/TrackingTelescope/README.md

 - plane
 - adc

-Each branch has the to have the same length and the "plane" branch indicates from which plane each entry is.
+Each branch has to have the same number of entries and the "plane" branch indicates from which plane each entry is.

 ## Usage